Takobz/groceries-web/design-and-docs/backlog/tasks.md

 - ~~Add Navigation on edit click of Cart Card.~~
 - ~~Add Cart Items from UI.~~
 - ~~Add API logic for copying a cart.~~
-- Delete Cart from the UI.
+- ~~Delete Cart from the UI.~~
+- Add Edit functionality
+- Add Share link logic.
 - Add Screenshots of the APP
 - Add retry machanism in the UI on fetch
-- Add Share link logic.
 - Add Kubernetes config for local development.
 - Checkout Backstage

 ## Current Progress:
-- Add CI/CD to deploy to Azure
+- Add Screenshots of the App
+- Clean up Dockercompose file for prod

 ## Improvements
 - Have consistent name: item or groceryItem or cartItem